shriganeshbhat0-git/customer-segmentation-and-analysis-python/README.md

 These steps ensured the dataset was clean, consistent, and ready for EDA and K-Means clustering.

 <h2 id="libraries-used">📚 Libraries Used & Their Purpose</h2>

-Library	Purpose
-Pandas	Data loading, manipulation, preprocessing Matplotlib	Plotting distributions, scatter plots, clusters Seaborn	Statistical visualizations (histograms, KDE, pairplots, heatmaps) Scikit-learn	K-Means clustering, StandardScaler, One-Hot Encoding
+1.Pandas :	Data loading, manipulation, preprocessing

+2.Matplotlib :	Plotting distributions, scatter plots, clusters

+3.Seaborn :	Statistical visualizations (histograms, KDE, pairplots, heatmaps)

+4.Scikit-learn :	K-Means clustering, StandardScaler, One-Hot Encoding

 These libraries provided all tools required for analysis, visualization, preprocessing, and clustering.